erjosito/ansible-azure-lab/README.md

 ```
 azure ad sp delete -o 44444444-4444-4444-444444444444
 ```
+**Note:** do not forget to replace the GUID above with the real object ID of the Service Principal in your environement

 In order to delete the Active Directory application, run this command:

 ```
 az ad app delete --id 11111111-1111-1111-1111111111
 ```
+**Note:** do not forget to replace the GUID above with the real Application ID in your environement

 # Conclusion <a name="conclusion"></a>